telerik/kendo-vue/docs/styling/index.md

 @import "~@progress/kendo-theme-default/dist/all.scss";
 ```

 The `dist/all` file adds the styles for all components that are available in the theme.
 To trim down the size of the generated CSS, import only the source for the components that you use in your application.
-Each of them could be found in `scss/` folder.
+You can find each of them in the `scss/` folder.

 ```scss
 // Import only the PanelBar and Grid styles using Node Sass